How To Jump Start A Car?

 How to Connect Jump Leads?

-Park the vehicle with the charged battery close to the one with the dead battery but ensure they do not touch.
+Park the vehicle with the charged battery close to the one with the dead battery, but ensure they do not touch.

-Turn off the engines of both cars and engage their parking brakes.
+Please turn off the engines of both cars and engage their parking brakes.

 How Many Amps Needed to Jump Start a Car?